gravitational/teleport/docs/user-manual.md

   -p, --port      SSH port on a remote host
   -l, --login     Remote host login
   -L, --forward   Forward localhost connections to remote server
+      --local     Execute command on localhost after connecting to SSH node

 Args:
   <[user@]host>  Remote hostname and the login to use